Falukorv: History

 The history of falukorv reaches back to the Falun copper mine during the 16th and 17th century, where ox hide was used for ropes and some of the meat remaining after slaughter was salted and smoked and used for sausages.

 The tradition of preparing the meat in this way was revitalised in the late 19th century by the butcher Anders Olsson, whose initiation led to the development of the modern falukorv, which uses a mixture of pork and beef or veal.

 Variants

 TSG falukorv

-A popular sausage, falukorv has Traditional Speciality Guaranteed-status in the EU, UK and Norway.
-Under EU law thus, restrictions apply to what may be labeled as "falukorv".
+A popular sausage, falukorv has Traditional Speciality Guaranteed-status in the EU, UK, and Norway.
+Under EU law, restrictions apply to what may be labeled as "falukorv".
 Only potato flour may be used as a binding agent, and the amount of meat may not fall short of 45%, although most brands of falukorv have a significantly higher meat percentage.

-The TCS status does, however, not require the sausage to be manufactured in Falun.
+The TSG status does, however, not require the sausage to be manufactured in Falun.

 Middagskorv

 Because of its TSG status, only sausages made from a specific recipe may be called falukorv; it may not be made with any alternative ingredients.
-Manufacturers therefore use the term middagskorv (dinner sausage) to describe variations, such as sausages with a lower fat content of 9% instead of the standard 23%, chicken, or vegetarian versions made from soy, pea and potato protein or quorn.
+Manufacturers therefore use the term middagskorv (dinner sausage) to describe variations, such as sausages with a lower fat content of 9% instead of the standard 23%, chicken, or vegetarian versions made from soy, pea and potato protein, or quorn.